pfeiferd/genestrip/README.md

 The Maven command `mvn -P winexe package` creates a self-contained Windows executable `bin/genestrip.exe` along with a reduced JRE under `lib/jre`.
 You need a [JDK](https://jdk.java.net/) 11 installation or higher on Windows for this command to succeed.
-Moreover it creates a Zip folder `target/genestrip-${version}-windows-x64.zip` that contains the same files with less than 40 MB of disk space.
+Moreover, it creates a Zip folder `target/genestrip-${version}-windows-x64.zip` that contains the same files with less than 40 MB of disk space.

 When extracted Genestrip can be executed via `bin\genestrip.exe` (on a Windows x86, 64 bit architecture).
 It will search for the above JRE for execution under the relative location `..\lib\jre`.
 So the folders `bin` and `lib` should be kept together accordingly. **These few files is all it takes to run Genestrip under Windows!** There is no additional JRE necessary.